What is the Best CMS for Mobile Apps?

 2. It should slot neatly into a micro services architecture

-Forward-thinking companies are striving for a micro services architecture - one that uses cloud technology to disassemble monoliths into a set of independent services developed, deployed, and maintained separately.
+Forward-thinking companies are striving for a micro services architecture– one that uses cloud technology to disassemble monoliths into a set of independent services developed, deployed, and maintained separately.

 Five reasons why micro services beat monolithic architectures every time:

-- They can be broken down into their constituent parts: Each service can be deployed and redeployed separately, without compromising the integrity of the system as a whole.
+They can be broken down into their constituent parts: Each service can be deployed and redeployed separately, without compromising the integrity of the system as a whole.

-- They are more manageable: One group of developers can understand each service in its entirety, while nobody can comprehend a whole monolithic architecture in full.
+They are more manageable: One group of developers can understand each service in its entirety, while nobody can comprehend a whole monolithic architecture in full.

-- They are more resilient: Thanks to better security and fault isolation.
+They are more resilient: Thanks to better security and fault isolation.
 Bugs and breaches can be 'contained' in one service.

-- They are easy to upgrade and modify: Which leads to greater flexibility and agility.
+They are easy to upgrade and modify: Which leads to greater flexibility and agility.

-- They are inherently scalable: Individual services can be scaled up and down independently.
+They are inherently scalable: Individual services can be scaled up and down independently.

-3. It has to promote content reuse
+3. It needs to promote content reuse

 "Content reuse" is the practice of reusing pre-existing chunks of content, multiple times, to create something new.
-The benefits are obvious:

-- Reduced costs of content creation, review, and maintenance: Instead of duplicating content over and over, teams can concentrate their energy on developing content that can be reused across different channels.
+Reduced costs of content creation, review, and maintenance: Instead of duplicating content over and over, teams can concentrate their energy on developing content that can be reused across different channels.

-- Reduced translation and proofing costs: Content can be translated and reviewed once and reused several times.
+Reduced translation and proofing costs: Content can be translated and reviewed once and reused several times.

-- Improved content consistency: When content is published repeatedly through different channels, your message becomes more consistent, bolstering brand identity.
+Improved content consistency: When content is published repeatedly through different channels, your message becomes more consistent, bolstering brand identity.

-- Increased content quality: Each time a piece of content is reused, it's improved upon, and errors are identified and removed.
+Increased content quality: Each time a piece of content is reused, it's improved upon, and errors are identified and removed.

 4. It has to be framework-agnostic